Before and after gully fixing. Photo: Yesica Barrera

-In 2012 Friends launched a gully identification project to locate and classify gullies along the Chicago River.
-Over the next two years, our volunteers walked over 45 miles along the river banks to help us find and assess gullies along the Chicago River and the Calumet River.
-Volunteers identified 139 gullies along the river and classified them in three levels of severity, including:
+In 2012, Friends launched the Gullywalking Project, a gully identification effort to locate and classify gullies along the Chicago River system.
+For the next two years, volunteers walked over 45 miles along the Chicago River and the Calumet River banks to find and assess gullies.
+During this time volunteers identified 139 gullies and classified them by three levels of severity, including:

-Level 1 Gullies: which should be monitored for changes but no restoration is necessary,
+Level 1 Gullies: To be monitored for changes but no restoration is necessary.

-Level 2 Gullies: which can be repaired with careful planning and volunteer assistance,
+Level 2 Gullies: Those that can be repaired with careful planning and volunteer assistance.

-Level 3 Gullies: which requires more dramatic interventions and partnership with the landowner, in this case the Forest Preserves of Cook County (FPCC).
+Level 3 Gullies: These require more dramatic interventions and partnership with the landowner, in this case the Forest Preserves of Cook County (FPCC).

 The Gullywalking Project produced the Gullywalking Report.
-Since then, we've been working closely with our partners to prioritize and repair these gullies.
-The data collected by our Gullywalkers has helped determine restoration projects and address the destructive properties of gullies, helping us preserve and improve the Chicago River.
+Since then, we've worked closely with partners to prioritize and repair gullies.
+The data collected by gullywalkers helped determine restoration projects and address the destructive properties of gullies, helping us preserve and improve the Chicago River.

 Gully Fixing & The Gully Guidance Manual

-Beginning in 2013 we began repairing some of the gullies with the help of skilled volunteers and contractors depending on the gully.
-That work led to the development of Friends' Gully Guidance Manual, which is designed to combine what we have learned about gullies and fixing them with general guidance on how to address them locally so that other stakeholders can help fix gullies too.
+Since 2013 we've been repairing gullies with the help of skilled volunteers and contractors.
+Our experience led to the development of Friends' Gully Guidance Manual, combining what we learned about gullies and fixing them, with general guidance on how to address them locally so other stakeholders can help fix gullies too.

-The Manual also has appendicies, available for download here:
+The manual has appendices, available for download here: